lithnet/access-manager-docs/access-manager-editions.md

 1. Requires the use of the Lithnet Access Manager Agent
 2. See the page on [supported Linux operating systems](installation/system-requirements.md) for more details
 3. Requires the use of the Lithnet Access Manager Agent or the Microsoft Windows LAPS client
-4. Not supported when using the Microsoft Windows LAPS client and storing the password in Azure AD
+4. Not supported when using the Microsoft Windows LAPS client and storing the password in Microsoft Entra